-ProQR - Climate neutral alternative fuels
+ProQR - promoting climate neutral alternative fuels

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

 Overall term: 2017 to 2022